-In terms of the live music experience (or should I say the lack of it during the Covid 19 age) I have recently been asking myself ‘what exactly is it about singer-songwriters that captivates me.’
-The solo performer on stage armed only with a guitar, more often than not an acoustic guitar, sometimes fortified with various sound effects and loop pedals, but nonetheless, a singular person up there alone, sometimes with thousands in the audience, sometimes it’s only a handful of people in a tiny room.
+In terms of the live music experience I have recently been asking myself ‘what exactly is it about singer-songwriters that captivates me’; the solo performer on stage armed only with a guitar, more often than not an acoustic guitar, sometimes fortified with various sound effects and loop pedals, but nonetheless, a singular person up there alone.
+Sometimes there are thousands in the audience, sometimes it’s only a handful of people in a tiny room.
 However it comes it fascinates me and I am always amazed that people are able to do it, never mind enjoy doing it.

 Perhaps it is something about the fragility of the solo performer, often being so honest and heartfelt it touches something deep inside.
 Songs delivered in a political context, songs about love and love-lost, songs so cryptic its hard to tell what they are about but there is something that always draws me in – that uncertainty, the notion that something could go awry at any moment, a forgotten line, a snapped guitar string, a cough or a sneeze or an off-putting comment from someone in the audience.
 The solo performer has to deal with it all – sans band.